 Nashville, TN 37232-2675

-There are several multidisciplinary conferences weekly or every other week that are staffed by Body Imaging section faculty, including Hepatobiliary/Liver Transplant, Tumor Board, Colorectal and Urology.
+There are several multidisciplinary conferences weekly or every other week that are staffed by Body Imaging section faculty and fellows, including Hepatobiliary/Liver Transplant, Solid Tumor Board, Pancreas, Colorectal and Urology.

 On average, abdominal imaging fellows take call every sixth weekend.